Telecommunications in Cambodia

 Telecommunications in Cambodia include telephone, radio, television, and Internet services, which are regulated by the Ministry of Posts and Telecommunications.
 Transport and posts were restored throughout most of the country in the early 1980s during the People's Republic of Kampuchea regime after being disrupted under Democratic Kampuchea (Khmer Rouge).

-In January 1987, the Soviet-aided Intersputnik space communications station began operation in Phnom Penh and established two-way telecommunication links between the Cambodian capital and the cities of Moscow, Hanoi, Vientiane and Paris.
+In January 1987, the Soviet-aided Intersputnik space communications station began operation in Phnom Penh and established two-way telecommunication links between the Cambodian capital and the cities of Moscow, Hanoi, Vientiane, and Paris.
 The completion of the earth satellite station restored the telephone and telex links among Phnom Penh, Hanoi, and other countries for the first time since 1975.
 Although telecommunications services were initially limited to the government, these advances in communications helped break down the country's isolation, both internally and internationally.

-Today, with the availability of mobile phones, communications are open to all, though the country's Prime Minister Hun Sen decreed that 3G mobile phones would not be allowed to support video calling.
+Today, with the availability of mobile phones, communications are open to all, though the country's former Prime Minister Hun Sen decreed that 3G mobile phones would not be allowed to support video calling.

-Telephones
+Telephone

 As of Q1 2020, Cambodia's mobile connection is at 21.4 million.
 Smart Axiata, a leading telecommunications company, in 2019 conducted a live trial of its 5G network with support from China's Huawei.
 The company said it expects to begin rolling out 5G services in Cambodia by the end of 2019.

-GSMA predicted that by 2025, Cambodia will have approximately 24.3 million total mobile connections with smartphone connections up to 69%.
-The market is predicted to adopt 1.6 million of 5G connections within 5 years from 2020.
-Though so, it's believed that 4G still have room for growth and will continue to be the majority network connection.
+GSMA predicted that by 2025, Cambodia will have approximately 24.3 million total mobile connections, with smartphone connections up to 69%.
+The market is predicted to adopt 1.6 million 5G connections within 5 years from 2020.
+Even so, it's believed that 4G still has room for growth and will continue to be the majority network connection.

 The government state communications corporation is Telecom Cambodia, founded in 2006 as an expansion of the telecom operating department of the Ministry of Posts and Telecommunications.

-Mobile networks
+Mobile Network Operators

 Radio and television

 As of 2019, Cambodian broadcasters were a mixture of state-owned, joint public-private, and privately owned companies.